Disclaimer: You all know how this works. I'm not J.K. Rowling, yada yada yada, none of the characters are mine. I make no money doing this.

 She agreed, laughing before she launched herself at him, nearly knocking him over.

-Chuckling the entire time as he clumsily wobbled around trying in vain to regain his balance, and trying to support her weight as well his own, Harry gave up as he spun them around so that he could fall into the overly stuffed chair.
+Chuckling the entire time as he clumsily wobbled around trying in vain to regain his balance while trying to support her weight as well his own.
+Harry gave up as he spun them around so that he could fall into the overly stuffed chair.

 Their laughter seemed to fill the home as Ginny landed on Harry with a groan.
 Admiring the way her eyes sparkled, Harry twisted a red curl around his finger.

 Suddenly things weren't so funny anymore as Harry found his mouth pressed against Ginny's.